 Due to the public health crisis posed by COVID-19, mail is now available for pick up Wednesdays and Fridays from 11am-2pm.
+To sign up for the program, please call our Crisis Hotline at 1-888-358-2384.
 Please look for notice of holiday changes at the Coalition for the Homeless’ main office.

 Most of us take for granted that when someone needs to send us a letter or important document, they will be able to do so by simply posting it to our mailing address.
 But for the thousands of homeless New Yorkers, the simple lack of a place to receive mail can be a huge stumbling block to getting back on their feet.